tytydraco/yessleep/out/Please_Make_The_Crying_In_My_Walls_Stop.md

 “Did you just call me crazy?”

 “Lady, you don’t think I wouldn’t get a hundred emails a day if there was some brat causing a ruckus?
-Shit, I get a hundred emails anytime that old deaf bitch in 206 plays her Al Jolson records.”
+Shit, I get a hundred emails anytime that old deaf bitch in 206 plays her records.”
 He said, heading for the door to escape our conversation.

 “Fine!
 Fuck this then.
 Take this for a thirty days' notice.”